dedis/odyssey/docs/domanager.md

 ## Configuration

-You must have the MINO_* variables from `variables.sh` loaded in your shell.
-(See section "Setup, Cloud configuration".)
+You must have the MINO_* variables from `variables.sh` loaded in your shell (see section "Setup, Cloud configuration").

 Then rename `app/config.toml.template` to `app/config.toml` and fill it with the appropriate settings, following the instructions below to find